juju/docs/src/en/tut-google.md

 juju deploy haproxy

 ```
-You can check of on the state of any deployment, model or controller with the
+You can check on the state of any deployment, model or controller with the
 'juju status' command.
-If query the status directly after deploying 'haproxy',
+If you query the status directly after deploying
-for instance, you'll see output similar to the following:
+'haproxy', for instance, you'll something similar to this:

 ```bash
 MODEL     CONTROLLER  CLOUD/REGION         VERSION